 If the abdominal stabilizers are working you should not see the lower back lift off the ground.

 If they pass this test perform the next one below.

 Instruct the client to hold this position for with a slight backward lean of the trunk for 60 seconds and notice any changes.
 Believe me it’s harder than it looks.
 If the chest drops, they feel burning in the thighs, cramping in the hips and/or the lumbar extensors this indicates weakness or inhibition of the abdominal muscles in the role of stabilization.

 These tests take time and practice to learn but manual muscle testing is a valuable skill for fitness professionals that can help correct muscle imbalances, prevent injuries and improve the effectiveness of an exercise program.

-Unfortunately, muscle testing isn’t taught in most personal training certification courses however there are some excellent resources available on muscle manual testing and core stabilization exercises
+Unfortunately, muscle testing isn’t taught in most personal training certification courses however there are some excellent resources available on muscle manual testing, addressing muscular imbalances and core stabilization exercises